shadi-nakhal/Cv-Styling/README.md

 1. Don't panic!
 One step at a time
 1. Don't forget to push back changes from time to time (`git add -A`, then `git commit -m "message"` then `git push -u origin master`)
-1. When you're satisfied, submit a _Pull Request_ on github.

 ## Images: